fatemehfeizipour/travelease-contact/README.md

 ## Security & Spam Protection

 - **Honeypot field** — a form field hidden from real users via off-screen CSS positioning, but visible to bots that parse raw HTML.
 If it's filled in on submit, Lambda silently drops the request without writing to the database or sending email.
-- **Google reCAPTCHA** — a second, independent layer of bot detection at the client.
+Implemented in both `frontend/index.html` and checked in `lambda/index.js`.
 - **Least-privilege IAM** — the Lambda execution role can write to exactly one DynamoDB table (scoped by ARN), send email via SES, and write its own logs — nothing broader.
 - **S3 bucket policy** — scoped to `s3:GetObject` only; no write or delete access is granted publicly.
 - **CORS** — API Gateway is configured with a full OPTIONS preflight handler (mock integration) alongside the POST method, so only the intended origin's requests are accepted by the browser.

+### Future Enhancement: Google reCAPTCHA

+The original design called for a second, independent spam-detection layer alongside the honeypot — Google reCAPTCHA.
+This is **not yet implemented** in the current build; only the honeypot field is live.
+Adding it would mean:

+1. Registering a reCAPTCHA site key + secret key with Google.
+2. Loading Google's reCAPTCHA script and rendering the widget in `index.html`.
+3. Sending the resulting token alongside the form data in `script.js`.
+4. Verifying that token server-side in Lambda — a call to Google's `siteverify` endpoint using the secret key — before proceeding with validation, storage, and email.

+Left as a deliberate next step rather than built now, since the honeypot alone already filters the overwhelming majority of naive automated spam for a low-traffic form like this one, and adding a third-party verification call introduces an external dependency (and a new failure mode to handle) worth doing carefully rather than bolting on at the last minute.

 ## Error Handling & Resilience